 Sadly, one week before the horrific Las Vegas shootings, I spoke at the University of Nevada Las Vegas for economic development officials from across the state, on key economic opportunist beyond the tourism and gaming sector.
 It covered issues related to renewables and energy, self driving cars and accelerating industries, workforce and skills issues and much more

 That’s a few of the events from the fall!
 Stay tuned for 2018 – it begins with some excitement, when I headline the World Government Summit in Dubai, this February.
-Previous speakers have included Barak Obama, Prime Minister Abe of Japan, Elon Musk and others.
+Previous speakers have included Barack Obama, Prime Minister Abe of Japan, Elon Musk and others.
 It should be fun!
 And I am thrilled to have the opportunity to make an impact.